hulica/Pandemic/README.md

 ## Features

-The app has three functions as follows.
+The app has two functions as follows.

 ### 1. Game start calculations